-Types 2, 5, 6, and 7 require the destination node's station address, which is a string of six hexadecimal bytes, separated by dashes (XX-XX-XX-XX-XX).
+Types 2, 4, 5 and 6 require the destination node's station address, which is a string of six hexadecimal bytes, separated by dashes (xx-xx-xx-xx-xx).

 Type 3 requires an X.25 address key, which is an ASCII string of as many as eight characters.
 Each NETXPORT.NI.NIname.X25.SVCPATH screen may contain up to 2048 X.25 address keys.
-Each

-Network Directory Network Directory Data

-NETPORT.NI.NIname.X25.PVCPATH screen may contain up to 128 X.25 address keys.
+Each NETPORT.NI.NIname.X25.PVCPATH screen may contain up to 128 X.25 address keys.
 No address key may be used more than once per system.
+Network Directory Network Directory Data access port A special interface card in the system cabinet through which the system console is connected.